Lrrrence/PCB-temp-monitoring/README.md

 ## Processing

-The first stage of the processing (`process_data.py`) takes the raw data ("Waveforms" folder), combines it with IR camera (Xinfrared T2S Plus) measurements for model training/validation, and then generates a selection of features from the receiver waveforms.
+The first stage of the processing (`process_data.py`) takes the raw data ("Waveforms" folder), combines it with IR camera measurements for model training/validation, and then generates a selection of features from the receiver waveforms.
 These features are then stored in a `.csv` file, to be passed to the ML stage.
 The `test_processing.py` script can be used to understand how the features are calculated on a single sample.

 The function for reading in signals is changed automatically, depending on the type. `func_read_signals` or `func_read_signals_average`.
 The average version takes a mean average of the 64 signals within each buffer capture folder (present for PCB#1 & #2), resulting in significantly less data than the `single` method.
 Note that for PCB#1 the datasets are unique for each method.